Elmermd/Elmermd/README.md

 ###

 <p align="center">Hello!
 My name is Elías Basaldua.
-I am a back-end developer and also an aerospace engineering student.
+I am a junior back-end developer and also an aerospace engineering student.
 I am fascinated by continuous learning and all the technologies we currently have at our disposal to learn and create wonders.<br>Since my youth, I have always had an immense curiosity about how we can control machines, autonomous vehicles, or sensors of all kinds.
 During high school, I had my first approach to programming by pursuing a technical degree in mechatronics.
 It was at this moment that I discovered all the possibilities encompassed by programming languages.
 In college, I began to learn and delve deeper on my own, mainly into Python, where I have acquired valuable skills that have led me to explore databases and server logic.
 This has also led me to learn other skills such as SQL and Django.</p>

 ###